KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 # Applications

-This method has been successfully applied for the correct identification of candidates for GRBs with extended emission that have not been previously identified by other groups, saving a lot of time and human effort [Garcia-Cifuentes et al.(2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv230408666G/abstract).
+This method has been successfully applied for the correct identification of candidates for GRBs with extended emission that have not been previously identified by other groups, saving a lot of time and human effort [@Garcia-Cifuentes2023].
 We locate extended emission GRBs reported by various authors under different criteria in our t-SNE maps and discuss its possible identification using only the gamma-ray data provided by the automatic pipeline of Swift/BAT.

 ![t-SNE visualization map obtained for the noise-reduced dataset binned at $64$ ms with $pp=30$.
 GRBs colored in magenta are classified as Extended Emission by previous works.
 Image taken from. \label{fig:fig1}](https://github.com/KenethGarcia/ClassiPyGRB/blob/1d0b3e43dd4c200382538ed2a60b695c49d064a4/JOSS_Docs/Figures/EE_analysis.jpg)